-- 1. Complete the Application for Admission and return it to the Office of the Registrar.
-If a resident student, please return completed Dormitory/Room Application to the Campus Support Office with a \$50.00 non-refundable reservation fee.
+- 1. Complete the Application for Admission online.
+If a resident student, please return completed Dormitory/Room Application to the Campus Support Office with a \$100.00 non-refundable reservation fee.
 This fee covers both the Fall and Spring semesters. - 2.
-Request the high school from which you graduated or each college you have attended to send a complete transcript of your credits directly to the Registrar at Ranger College.
-A personally delivered transcript will not be accepted as an official record.
+Students who will be participating 100% online must submit a picture I.D.
+You will need to take a picture of yourself with your valid picture I.D.
+An acceptable, valid picture I.D. includes state-issued, driver's license, passport, military-issued, etc. This picture will need to be emailed to the Registrar's Office at Registrar@RangerCollege.edu.
+If you are unsure if you have an acceptable I.D. or need assistance, please contact the Registrar's Office. - 3.
+Submit an official high school transcript, official high school transcripts must include a graduation date.
+If there is not a graduation date on the transcript the transcript will not be considered official.
+A personally delivered transcript must be in a sealed envelope from the high school in order to be official.
+Transcript can also be submitted through Parchment, Clearing House, or Trex.
+Students who have previously attended college will need to submit and official college transcript.
 If you are not a high school graduate, send your G.E.D. scores.
-Contact the Registrar's office if you have neither scores nor transcripts. - 3.
-Although not required for admission, if you have taken the American College Test (ACT) and/or the Scholastic Aptitude Test (SAT), request that your scores be forwarded to the Registrar at Ranger College. - Although not required for admission, it is recommended that you take the TSI or approved alternate test before registration at Ranger College.
-Further information on mandatory testing may be found in this catalog. - 5.
-Tests for placement and/or admission into a specific program may be required of an entering student. - 6.
+Contact the Registrar's office if you have neither scores nor transcripts. - 4.
+Although not required for admission, if you have taken the American College Test (ACT) and/or the Scholastic Aptitude Test (SAT), request that your scores be forwarded to the Admissions office at Ranger College.
+Scores can be emailed to registar@rangercollege.edu. - 5.
+Although not required for admission, it is recommended that you take the TSI or approved alternate test before registration, as scores will be required for enrollment into courses at Ranger College.
+Further information on mandatory testing may be found in this catalog. - 6.
+Tests for placement and/or admission into a specific program may be required of an entering student. - 7.
 Report to the College on the day of Registration and pay all tuition and fees.
-In order to use a PELL GRANT to pay registration costs, the completed and correct APPLICATION FOR FEDERAL STUDENT AID must be turned in to the Financial Aid Office no later than July 20th.
-A schedule of registration and pre-registration times may be found in the College Calendar of this catalog. - 7.
-The 81st Texas Legislature (2009) requires all first-time students of an institution of higher education, including transfer students, who reside in on-campus housing to show evidence of being immunized against Bacterial Meningitis.
-Early notification of receipt of the Meningitis vaccination is preferred, but Ranger College must have confirmation of vaccination within the first two months of the student's first enrollment at the college.
+In order to use a PELL GRANT to pay registration costs, the completed and correct APPLICATION FOR FEDERAL STUDENT AID must be turned into the Financial Aid Office no later than July 20th.
+A schedule of registration and pre-registration times may be found in the College Calendar of this catalog. - 8.
+The 81st Texas Legislature (2009) requires all students of an institution of higher education, including transfer students, who reside in on-campus housing or attend face-to-face classes to show evidence of being immunized against Bacterial Meningitis within the past five years.
+Early notification of receipt of the Meningitis vaccination is preferred, but Ranger College must have proof of vaccination prior to registration of the student's first enrollment at the college.